Mobile Augmented Reality with Federated Learning in the Metaverse: Case Studies of FL-MAR in the Metaverse

 \subsection{NOMA-enabled FL-MAR in the Metaverse}

 Here, we study the NOMA-enabled FL-MAR system in the Metaverse.
 We also devise a resource allocation algorithm and show the validity of our algorithm, which jointly optimizes the weighted sum of energy and time consumption.
 Assume there are $40$ users and $20$ channels.
 There are $2$ users multiplexed on one channel.
+In Fig. \ref{fig:noma_et_cost}, we compare three pairs of weight parameters $(w_1, w_2)=(0.9,0.1),(0.5,0.5)$ and $(0.1,0.9)$ with a random allocation strategy and a greedy allocation strategy. $w_1$ and $w_2$ have the same meaning as that in Section \ref{sec:fdma}.